Richard Kuklinski: Early crimes

 In the mid-1960s, Kuklinski worked at a Manhattan film lab.
-Through the lab, he accessed master copies of popular films, and he made bootleg copies of Disney animated films to sell.
-Kuklinski also discovered a lucrative market for tapes of pornographic movies; copying and distributing pornography was a regular source of income for him.
+At the lab, he accessed master copies of popular films and made bootleg copies of Disney animated movies to sell.
+Kuklinski also discovered a lucrative market for tapes of pornographic films, making copies and distributing pornography as a regular source of income.
+Through the pornography business, Kuklinski became associated with members of the Gambino crime family, including Roy DeMeo.
 He was once arrested for passing a bad check, the only crime he was charged with prior to his arrest for murder.
-He was photographed and fingerprinted, but the charges were dropped after he agreed to pay back the money owed.
+He was photographed and fingerprinted but the charges were dropped after he agreed to pay back the money owed.
 Several of his known murder victims were men he met through trafficking pornography and drugs.
-He also headed a burglary group with Gary Smith, Barbara Deppner, Daniel Deppner, and Percy House.
+He also headed a burglary group with associates Gary Smith, Barbara Deppner, Daniel Deppner, and Percy House.

-Murder of George Malliband
+George Malliband

-On January 30, 1980, Kuklinski killed George Malliband during a meeting to sell him tapes.
+On January 30, 1980, Kuklinski killed 42-year-old George Malliband during a meeting to sell him tapes.
 Malliband was reportedly carrying $27,000 at the time.
-Malliband's body was discovered a week later, on February 5, 1980.
-Kuklinski had placed it in a 55-gallon drum and left it near the Chemitex chemical plant in Jersey City.
+Malliband's body was discovered a week later on February 5, 1980 after Kuklinski had placed it in a 55-gallon drum and left it near the Chemitex chemical plant in Jersey City.
 He cut the tendons of Malliband's leg in order to fit the corpse into the barrel.
 This was the first murder linked to Kuklinski.
 Malliband's brother told police officers that Malliband was meeting Kuklinski the day he disappeared.
 After a plea bargain, Kuklinski admitted to shooting Malliband five times, saying, "It was due to business."

-Murder of Paul Hoffman
+Paul Hoffman

-In 1982, Kuklinski met Paul Hoffman, a 51-year-old pharmacist who occasionally browsed "the store" in Paterson, New Jersey, a storefront with a back room holding a wide variety of stolen items for sale.
+On April 29, 1982, Kuklinski met Paul Hoffman, a 51-year-old pharmacist who occasionally browsed "the store" in Paterson, New Jersey, a storefront with a back room holding a wide variety of stolen items for sale.
 Hoffman hoped to make a big profit by purchasing stolen Tagamet, a popular drug to treat peptic ulcers, to re-sell through his pharmacy.
 He believed Kuklinski could supply the drugs and badgered him to make a deal.
 Hoffman was last seen on his way to meet Kuklinski with $25,000 to buy prescription drugs from Kuklinski.
-After a plea bargain, Kuklinski admitted to killing Hoffman on April 29, 1982.
+After a plea bargain, Kuklinski admitted to killing Hoffman.
 He stated that he lured Hoffman into a rented garage and tried to shoot him, but the gun jammed.
 Instead, he beat Hoffman to death with a tire iron.
 He said he then stuffed the body into a 55-gallon drum and left it outside a motel in Little Ferry.
 One day, Kuklinski noticed that the drum had disappeared but never learned what had happened to it.
 Hoffman's body was never recovered.